ToSMaverick/Tetra-DCTLOFX/README.md

 The Tetra transformation, as described by Steve Yedlin ASC, originally implemented by for Nuke by calvinsilly, ported to Fusion by EmberLightVFX, and presented here as a DCTL for the ResolveFX DCTL plug-in.

+## HSL Controls
+This is a fork of npeason's versoin to provice HSL-like controls.
+This should make camera matching via the vectorscope way easier.

 ## Installation:

 1. Find Your LUT folder by opening File>Project Settings.
 Select *Color Management*, then under *Lookup Tables*, click *Open LUT Folder*.